Replacement cost estimator: How to calculate home replacement costs

 2. Hire a licensed appraiser or contractor

 Hire a local contractor or appraiser who is qualified in replacement cost estimates.
 They will likely conduct an inspection of both the inside and outside of your home and take note of everything that would go into a full rebuild.
-This will likely provide the most accurate replacement cost estimate, but it’s also the most expensive option.
+The appraised value will likely provide the most accurate replacement cost estimate, but it’s also the most expensive option.

 3. Use an online replacement cost calculator